jonchang153/jonchang153.github.io/about.md

 title: About
 permalink: /about/
 ---
-Hello I am Jonathn Chang, a second-year at UCLA studying Applied Mathematics.
+Hello!
+I am Jonathn Chang, a second-year at UCLA studying Applied Mathematics.

 ## More information